 A Geographic Information System (GIS) is a spatial system designed to collect, organise, analyse, and store data that relies on geographic location as a key feature or essential component of the study.
 To create geographical maps and thematic layers, GIS facilitates the statistical interpolation of various experimental data.
 By removing unclear groundwater parameter components and reducing the creation of statistical correlations, these methods make it possible to represent the groundwater quality in the study area visually (Chaudhari et al., 2024; Vaiphei et al., 2020).
-In hydrogeochemical investigations like (Nijesh et al., 2021; Tiwari et al., 2016; Zolekar et al., 2021) spatial distribution mapping is frequently used to visualise drainage patterns and groundwater quality.
+In hydrogeochemical investigations like (Nijesh et al., 2021; Tiwari et al., 2016; Zolekar et al., 2021), spatial distribution mapping is frequently used to visualise drainage patterns and groundwater quality.
 These interpolation maps support conservation planning, aid in identifying contamination sources, inform long-term monitoring efforts, and provide decision-makers with clear and accurate information.
 Here, Figure 3 shows a Spatial Distribution map for the classification of the Irrigation Water Quality Index (IWQI).